rrazd/rrazd.github.com/blog/_posts/2013-10-3-VersionControlBreakthroughs.markdown

 ```

-You gotta check your status
+You gotta check your status:

 ```javascript